 The Perils of Pantone Colors in the Coatings Industry

-by Jim Essig - Technical Director, Flooring Systems
+by Jim Essig - Technical Director, Specialty Flooring

 Once upon a time, industrial coatings companies typically had a company color chart with six to nine colors.
 They didn’t have a provision for doing custom match colors without painstakingly matching by eye, and then obtaining the necessary pigments and grinding them into the paint base.
 This was costly and time consuming, so many companies only offered their standard colors.

 Fast forward to today., Virtually every company offers the option to custom match colors for customers, or offers 100s or even 1000s of “standard colors.”

 The use of color spectrophotometers to determine color composition has greatly improved the ability to custom match colors.
 However, there are limitations to the ability of the spectrophotometer to properly read a color.
 This brings me to the Pantone dilemma.

 The Pantone color deck has been designed to facilitate making colored inks for the printing industry.
 These Pantone ink colors tend to be very bright and vivid, and are presented in print format.
 Printed materials are made of many, many small dots – not a continuous color.